Blotch3D/Blotch3D/README.md

 in by, instead, moving the camera forward temporarily.
 Or simply don't allow zoom to go to that extreme.

-Q: Sometimes I see the polygons of sprites turn on and off randomly.\
+Q: Sometimes I see the polygons and parts polygons of sprites appear and disappear randomly as the camera or sprite moves.\
 A: The floating-point precision limitation of the depth buffer can cause this.
 Try increasing your near clip and/or decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.

-Q: I have a sprite that must always be visible, but I think its invisible because its outside the depth buffer.\
+Q: I have a sprite that I want to always be visible, but I think its invisible because its outside the depth buffer.\
 A: Try doing a \"Graphics.GraphicsDevice.DepthStencilState =
 Graphics.DepthStencilStateDisabled" in the BlSprite.PreDraw delegate,